TimothyChia/ros_dev_docker_example/README.md

   - an example Docker setup that was used for another repository
   - this will probably have tons of instructions and dependencies that you do not need for your particular project
   - and will be missing dependencies that you do need
+  - note that this Dockerfile uses
+     ``` FROM osrf/ros:noetic-desktop-full ```
+    - Which means that it will be Ubuntu 20.04 and ROS Noetic inside.
+    - You can use a different base if you require different OS or ROS

 ## Quick Start
 - prepare your environment.